11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 The first step is to get clear on your business goals.
 What are you trying to achieve?
 Do you want to increase brand awareness or drive more traffic to your website?

 Your business goals will dictate the type of keywords you should be targeting.
-For example, if you’re trying to increase brand awareness, then you should be targeting branded keywords.
-These are keywords that are associated with your brand name or include your brand name in the keyword phrase—for example, “Nike running shoes for women”.
+For example, if you’re trying to increase brand awareness, you should target branded keywords.
+These keywords are associated with your brand name or include your brand name in the keyword phrase—for example, “Nike running shoes for women”.

-On the other hand, if you’re trying to drive traffic to your website, then you should be targeting non-branded keywords.
+On the other hand, if you’re trying to drive traffic to your website, you should target non-branded keywords.
 These are keywords that are not associated with your brand name and do not include your brand name in the keyword phrase.
 For example, “best running shoes for women”.

 Define Your Target Audience